 Interviews with Head of Household or Family Members.
-The LACDA will discuss the allegation (or details thereof) with the head of household or family member by scheduling an appointment at the site office with the Property Manager.
-In certain circumstances, the Fraud Analyst may assist during the interview.
+The LACDA will discuss the allegation (or details thereof) with the head of household or family member by scheduling an appointment at the site office with the Property Manager and the Fraud Analyst.
 The LACDA intends to conduct such interviews with a high standard of courtesy and professionalism, avoiding inflammatory language, accusations, or unprofessional conduct or language.
 If necessary, an additional staff person may attend such interviews.